bruchansky/pluralism-data-analysis/Pluralism_in_Europe/README.md

 I’ve compared results from the UK, France and Germany.
 Which led to some important questions regarding diversity and its meaning, discrimination and its impact on people’s values.

 I’m taking a broad definition of pluralism here: pluralists are people believing that diversity is a good thing for society.
-Pluralists are people who value not just specific differences but all of them, all forms of diversity, without prejudice.
+Pluralists are people who value not just specific differences but all of them, all forms of diversity.
 It is thus not enough to sympathize with a specific community or minority group to be considered a pluralist.
 Pluralists value difference whatever form it takes.

 - [Part 1: Pluralism and Human Values](1_Pluralism_Human_Values.ipynb)
 - [Part 2: Pluralism, Sex and Gender](2_Pluralism_Sex&Gender.ipynb)